 Past performance is not a guide to future performance.

-Your eToro account and our Services are provided in US Dollars.
-This means that transactions with us will carry an inherent foreign exchange risk, unless all the money that you put into and take out of your eToro account is in US Dollars.
+Your etoro account and our Services are provided in US Dollars.
+This means that transactions with us will carry an inherent foreign exchange risk, unless all the money that you put into and take out of your etoro account is in US Dollars.

 More information on the risks associated with using each of the Services is set out in each Schedule, the General Risk Disclosure, and on our website.